 Manchester is a somewhat small city located in the state of Iowa.
-With a population of 5,239 people and just one neighborhood, Manchester is the 94th largest community in Iowa.
-Much of the housing stock in Manchester was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 5,283 people and just one neighborhood, Manchester is the 94th largest community in Iowa.
+Manchester has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Because occupations involving physical labor dominate the local economy, Manchester is generally considered to be a blue-collar town.
-38.08% of the Manchester workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Manchester, you'll notice that it is more blue-collar than most other communities in America.
+38.08% of Manchester’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Manchester is a city of service providers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Manchester who work in food service (8.96%), personal care services (8.07%), and office and administrative support (7.25%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Manchester is worth considering.